Riverscapes/gcd/docs/docs/About/index.md

 - Perform change detection

 :::tip
 GCD Standalone does **not** include a map display.
-Ideal for those using QGIS or other GIS viewers.
+Ideal for those using QGIS or other GIS software.
 :::

 ### Key Features